 We support creators with minimum resources and cherish the DIY spirit, and we understand how production quality assessment can be subjective.
 We ourselves don't judge.
 However, most channels still won't consider content that appears to be "amateurish" based on their standards.
 In general, you should make good use of your resources - there are ways to make a zero-budget film look (and sound) like a million-dollar budget.

 Sometimes, a "low fi", "video" or "amateur" look and feel is desired for creative purposes.
 In this case, provide the context in the metadata so the channels don't misjudge your content - see above into these "rules".

 The number 1 thing streaming channels look at is your artwork.
 If you don't have professional-looking artwork, you are not likely to get selected by channel, and even if your artwork is ok looking and you do get selected by a streaming channel, the consumer isn't likely to select your artwork when you're sitting next to a beautifully designed Indiana Jones artwork.
 If you spend money on anything - spend it on professional artwork.
 If you need some help we can create artwork for you.

 Total Run Time

-Filmhub accepts all lengths of content.
+Filmhub accepts all lengths of content that exceed 2 minutes.
 We love shorts!
 Some channels do have minimum run times they accept.
 Particularly AVOD channels as they typically can't monetize content as well.
 Most AVOD channels have minimum total run times between 20 to 40 minutes.

 If you are trying to convert a short-form web series we highly recommend turning it into a single-work or episodes that are at least 20 minutes in length to make it more sellable.